Dusty Rhodes (artist)

 James Francis "Dusty" Rhodes (8 May 1891 – 3 May 1979) was a hairdresser and prolific amateur artist who lived in Greymouth, New Zealand.

 Early life and family

-James Rhodes was born and raised in Christchurch on 8 May 1891, and went to school at Christ's College before attending the Canterbury College School of Art.
+Born in Christchurch on 8 May 1891, James Rhodes went to Christ's College before attending the Canterbury College School of Art.
 He moved to Wellington briefly before returning to Christchurch to work as a hairdresser.
 In November 1915, he was drafted into the army Ambulance Corps and sent to the Western Front in 1917.
 He returned badly wounded and suffering from the after-effects of mustard gas.